phthom/IBMCloudPrivate/4-HelmLab.md

 # Congratulations

-You successfully create and manage charts to deploy applications on the IBM Cloud Private.
+You successfully created and managed charts to deploy applications on the IBM Cloud Private.

 ---